yw346090249/Tsinghua-WorkShop/HDInsight/README.md

 -   The Azure Portal makes it easy to create, configure, and delete HDInsight Spark clusters
 -   HDInsight Spark clusters come with Jupyter preinstalled
 -   Jupyter notebooks provide a powerful means for querying, analyzing, and visualizing data
+-   HDInsight Spark clusters should be deleted when they're no longer needed to avoid incurring unwanted charges

 With Apache Spark for Azure HDInsight, high-performance computing clusters with all the tools you need to handle big data are just a few button clicks away.
 It's just one example of why cloud computing is changing the face of research.